CocoaPods/blog.cocoapods.org/_drafts/2014-01-30-Specs-Repository-Force-Push.markdown

 ### Acknowledgements

-I would like to personally thank the following people for their help in both investigating and resolving this matter.
+We would like to thoroughly thank the following people for their help in both investigating and resolving this matter.
+It is very much appreciated by all of us at CocoaPods HQ and shows the power of a (larger) community of people coming together.

 - Jeff King ([@peff](https://github.com/peff))
 - Roberto Tyley ([@rtyley](https://github.com/rtyley))